-When I look back on the first time I went to renovate my house, I can’t help but think about how I had no idea where to begin.
+When I look back at the first time I went to renovate my house, I can’t help but think about how I had no idea where to begin.
 I had spent years saving and finally had enough money to make that big step.
 But there were so many things I wanted to do: I had no idea where to start, no idea how much it was all going to cost – I was completely lost.

 I bought tools as I went, gathered information, and did all the work myself from floor refinishing to framing to drywall and even making kitchen cabinets from scratch.
 This is how I started in the industry and what forced me to learn quickly.

 Years later, after completing many projects, I continue to see owners in the same position I was when I started.
 I see a lot of people make a decision to build and who have no support in how to properly plan their project.
 Embarking on the daunting task of building/renovating your home entails much more risk and involvement than most people realize.